Traitor (song): Commercial performance

-In the US, before it was promoted as a single, "Traitor" debuted and peaked at number nine on the Billboard Hot 100 upon the album's release, charting alongside "Good 4 U" and "Deja Vu" in the top 10 of the chart.
-Billboard underscored how "Traitor" accumulated impressive sales and streaming units for an album track.
-"Traitor" also reached number 3 on Billboard Streaming Songs chart, distinguishing Rodrigo as the first artist in history to claim all of the top three on the chart for consecutive weeks.
 Commenting on the song's critical and commercial success, Rodrigo said "I wrote it on my bed while I was crying.
 I never really thought that it was going to be a song that resonated with so many people.
 I thought that it was a very specific situation that I was going through, and it's so funny that that's the non-single song that's the most successful.
 So many people have been like, 'How did you know?
 This is exactly what happened to me!'".